 Deacons will meet again in early 2018.

-Choir rehearsal: Wednesdays, 7:00 p.m. in the Carnegie Library, with Minister of Music Eunjung Ahn.
+Choir rehearsal: Wednesdays, December 6, 13, 20 at 7:00 p.m. in the Carnegie Library, with Minister of Music Eunjung Ahn.
 Please speak to Eunjung, or email her at ejahn [at] secondpresbyteriannyc [dot] org to learn more.
+Choir rehearsal will resume Wednesday, January 3, at 7:00 p.m.
+All are welcome.

 Thanks to all who participated in learning and playing the chimes: Susan Gordon-Clark, Debra Griner, Jee-Eun Hong, Kate Kleber, Margaret Neuer, Elaine Song, Elaine Steele, Ken Threet, Constance Campbell, Heidi Schneir, Fern Bartner, Lloyd Bartner.
 Special thanks to Roger Simpson for all his behind-the-scenes help and support.
 We will bring the chimes back to worship in February.
 Please contact Minister of Music Eunjung Ahn if you’d like to participate.